Probabilistic Measures for Biological Adaptation and Resilience: Introduction

 \section{Introduction}

+Resilience refers to the ability of a system to maintain a certain degree of functionality in the face of disturbances \citep{Dakos22}.
+In the seminal work by \citet{Holling73, holling96}, resilience is conceptually categorized as `engineering' or `ecological'.
+In engineering resilience, perturbations are small and the system returns to an original equilibrium state.
+Ecological resilience, on the other hand, applies to systems with multiple equilibria and perturbations that can induce the system to move between different attractors.
+Our focus is ecological resilience, in particular applied to biological systems that operate out of equilibrium and that respond by sudden adaptations as a result of episodic disturbances.

-Quantifying the resilience of biological systems, including plants, allows for objective comparisons that span different levels of biological organization and environmental perturbation.
-Multiple quantitative resilience measures have been proposed based upon stability criteria in dynamical systems, and can be conceptually categorized as engineering or ecological resilience.
-These measures include linear stability analysis of fixed points, return times, characterization of attractor size and geometry, distance to bifurcation manifolds, elasticity and histeresis.
-For these, resilience is estimated by the range over which a perturbed system’s orbit returns to a stable configuration or a parameter range for which orbits are classified as non-bifurcating.
-Variations of these approaches can help understand how systems like plants adjust, and account for the relative success of the adjustment to return back to an unperturbed state ({\it e.g.}, healing), or to go transition to another metastable but viable operating point.
-See \cite{guck83,Krakovska16,Meyer16} for comprehensive treatments on resilience, from a dynamical systems point of view.
+Multiple quantitative resilience measures have been proposed for living systems based upon dynamical systems theory, including linear stability of equilibria, return times, attractor size and geometry, distance to bifurcation manifolds, elasticity and histeresis in response to different types of perturbations: pulses, presses, ramps, deterministic and stochastic.
+See \citet{angeler2016quantifying,yi2021review,van2021unifying,Dakos22} for useful reviews.
+These measures receive often interchangeabe names as resilience, resistance, robustness, stability, recovery, malleability, and tolerance.
+Altogether, these quantities can help understand how living systems adjust, recover or heal after perturbations, and account for the degree to which they return back to an unperturbed state or to transition to another metastable but viable operating point.

-In the seminal work by \cite{Holling73}, he noted that ecological changes are episodic.
-A system may accommodate increased biomass or nutrients, followed by sudden releases and reorganizations of the system as a result of internal and external disturbances.
-For Holling, the notion of ecological resilience should emphasize persistence and reflect the opportunistic aspects of unpredictability and change.
-Therefore, resilience should measure or convey the process by which a system can adapt to a perturbation by controlling its behavior in order to increase the probabilities of not falling into a state of low well-being.
+The mathematical framework of preference for quantifying resilience has been the theory of dynamical systems as in \citet{guck83,Krakovska16,arnoldi2016resilience}, with random perturbations by \cite{Meyer16} and \cite{arani2021exit}, or in networked systems by \cite{shang2023matrix, shang2023resilient}.
+Here we argue that ecological resilience can be better achieved by conceptualizing the systems of interest as noisy/forced systems, applying the techniques that occupy the attention of non-equilibrium statistical mechanics.
+Such a probabilistic framework will be conducive to a notion of ecological resilience that emphasizes persistence and reflects the opportunistic and unpredictable aspects of change in biological systems.
+It will measure the degree to which a system can adapt to a perturbation by controlling its behavior in order to increase the probabilities of not falling into a state of low well-being.